-Zimmerman, Doolittle, Thompson, Branden Kline and Matt Thaiss each played on USA Baseball national teams.
+Zimmerman, Doolittle, Thompson, Branden Kline, Thaiss and Jake McCarthy each played on USA Baseball national teams.
 Zimmerman led the U.S. to the gold medal at the World University Games in 2004, and Doolittle helped the Americans to a gold medal in 2006.
 Thompson notched a silver medal with Team USA at the 2007 Pan American Games.
 Kline was a member of the 2011 Collegiate National Team.
 Thaiss competed on the 2015 team, while McCarthy was on the 2017 squad.